Skip to main content

 Yes, a retailer or other person you give a check to may convert it into an electronic payment by scanning the information on your check.

-The scan will capture the specific number on the check so that it can be identified on your statement.
+The scan will capture the specific numbers on the check so that it can be identified on your bank statement.
 You can hold on to the check for your records, but don’t use it to make another payment, even to the same merchant, because your bank or credit union may reject it.